Medical Schools in Texas: How to Get In (2025)

 Long School of Medicine at UT Health San Antonio

-Through its medical care, education, and research, Long School of Medicine aims to serve the healthcare needs of Texans, with an emphasis on South Texas.
-In that vein, Long is the largest educator of physicians in South Texas, and many of its grads stay in the region to practice.
-Alongside its standard medical school curriculum, Long students are also able to earn “distinctions” in research, medical education, or medical humanities.
+Long students can also earn “distinctions” in research, medical education, or medical humanities.
 Long students primarily rotate at University Hospital, the third-largest public health system in Texas, and within the South Texas Veterans Health Care System, allowing them to receive a wide range of clinical experiences.

 McGovern Medical School at UT Health Houston

 McGovern Medical School (formerly known as UTHealth Medical School) is currently the ninth-largest medical school in the country and the largest in Texas.
 McGovern’s curriculum includes a pass/fail first semester and the opportunity to choose a scholarly concentration to focus on.
 Like Baylor, McGovern is part of the vast Texas Medical Center—as such, McGovern students are granted top-notch research opportunities and excellent clinical training with exposure to a large, highly diverse patient population.
+With total research expenditures exceeding $319 million, faculty research at McGovern spans critical areas such as stroke, infectious diseases, cardiovascular disease, neoplastic disease (cancer), and molecular medicine aimed at disease prevention.

 Sam Houston State University College of Osteopathic Medicine

-Sam Houston State University College of Osteopathic Medicine (SHSU) is a brand-new osteopathic medical school located outside of Houston; the inaugural class matriculated in 2020.
+Sam Houston State University College of Osteopathic Medicine (SHSU) is a relatively new osteopathic medical school located outside of Houston; the inaugural class matriculated in 2020.
 Because part of SHSU’s mission is to educate physicians who will serve the eastern region of Texas, it strongly emphasizes primary care and rural medicine.
-Successful applicants will be those who are committed to all three of these areas.
+Successful applicants will be committed to all three of these areas.
 While SHSU is technically a public school, it has for the time being chosen to forego state funding and rely instead on tuition revenue; this has resulted in tuition prices that are high for Texas and comparable to private med schools.

 TCU School of Medicine

 TCU is a relatively new Texas medical school with a mission to “transform health care by inspiring Empathetic Scholars.”
 This focus on empathy and compassion can be seen through a communication curriculum that includes theater, narrative medicine, journalism, and population health and social justice.
 Other unique aspects of the TCU curriculum include a flipped classroom model (i.e., students study lecture content on their own, then use class time for group discussion and problem-solving) and a required research project and thesis completed under the guidance of a faculty mentor.
-One of only three private medical schools in Texas, TCU is also one of the only two med schools in Texas that use AMCAS for its MD admissions process—the other being Texas A&M.
+With a relatively small class size, TCU fosters a close-knit academic community where students receive personalized attention from faculty and mentors.

 Texas A&M College of Medicine

 Split across five campuses, Texas A&M trains all incoming medical students at its main campus in Bryan-College Station; beginning in the third year, students receive clinical training there or at satellite campuses in Dallas, Houston, Round Rock, or Temple.
 This gives them the option to gain clinical experience in either urban or small-town environments and allows them to capitalize on a variety of research opportunities (e.g., the Houston campus is part of the Texas Medical Center).
-True to A&M’s roots as an agricultural school, the medical school’s curriculum emphasizes rural and population health.
-In addition, it offers unique tracks such as military health and EnMed, an integrated engineering and medical curriculum.

 Texas Tech University Health Sciences Center Paul L. Foster School of Medicine

-The mission of Texas Tech’s Paul L. Foster School of Medicine (PLFSOM) is to “promote wellness and relieve human suffering through excellence in health care, intellectual innovation and service beyond borders.”
-PLFSOM has an emphasis on working with underserved populations, and given El Paso’s location on the U.S-Mexico border, students are able to gain a wide diversity of clinical experiences, including insights into the medical circumstances of developing countries.
+The mission of Texas Tech’s Paul L. Foster School of Medicine (PLFSOM) is to “promote wellness and relieve human suffering through excellence in health care, intellectual innovation, and service beyond borders.”
+PLFSOM emphasizes working with underserved populations.
+Given El Paso’s location on the U.S.-Mexico border, students can gain a wide diversity of clinical experiences, including insights into the medical circumstances of developing countries.
 As such, PLFSOM is the only medical school in the country that requires its students to learn medical Spanish.
-Additionally, PLFSOM’s curriculum is pass/fail for the first two years, integrates clinical experience beginning in the first year, and has a mandatory “Society, Community and Individual” component in which students gain education in public health topics.

 Texas Tech University Health Sciences Center School of Medicine

-Founded to address a physician shortage in West Texas, TTUHSC’s mission is regionally focused and strives to aid the underserved.
-Its curriculum emphasizes humanistic primary care and encourages interprofessional collaboration with students in other health professions.
 Through research and clinical care, TTUHSC aims to decrease the health disparities that affect rural and minority populations and improve the overall health of the region.
 TTUHSC has a multi-campus system; all students spend their first two years in Lubbock before beginning clinical training there or at satellite campuses throughout West Texas.
 As the Lubbock campus’s University Medical Center Hospital is the only Level 1 trauma center serving 108 counties in West Texas and eastern New Mexico, the clinical experience students gain there has an unparalleled reputation among Texas medical schools.

 University of Houston College of Medicine